IN CONVERSATION

 We engage with businesses that harm children and adults in developing countries.
 How can we consume mindfully?

-Awareness is critical to decreasing the number of exploited people or enslaved people.
-Some products make a considerable effort to show that they are produced ethically.
+Awareness is critical to decreasing the number of exploited and enslaved people.
+Some products make considerable efforts to show they are produced ethically.

-When I was filming in India, we worked with a family whose son had been kidnapped and locked in a carpet loom; he worked in the loom for six years, producing carpets.
-Around the same time we were filming, an NGO was putting the signs of RugMark on carpets.
+While filming in India, we worked with a family whose son had been kidnapped and locked in a carpet loom; he worked there for 6 years, producing carpets.
+Around the same time we were filming, an NGO was putting RugMark labels on carpets.
 RugMark is a symbol or proof that enslaved people have not made a particular carpet.
-RugMark was successful because each rug came out of a registered loom with a RugMark seal.
+RugMark was successful because each rug was produced on a registered loom with a RugMark seal.
 That means you can buy a rug knowing it’s free of slavery or exploitation.
-We are all aware of the businesses—from shoes to clothes and jewellery to fireworks—where children are involved, and we have to create universal trademarks, like a RugMark.
+We are all aware of businesses—from shoes to clothes, jewellery to fireworks—where children are involved, and we have to create universal trademarks, like RugMark.

 Almost every government puts up a facade to mask fundamental human rights violations.
 Does pressure for accountability come from outside the country?

-It has been repeatedly proven (and from my experience) that governments’ most significant changes have come from other countries pressure on them.
-Journalists within a country have said: “We have been trying to tell this story for years, but when you come in as a foreigner, and you tell the story, everything goes crazy in our country because a foreigner has exposed the story and humiliated the government globally.
+It has been repeatedly proven (and, from my experience, is true) that governments’ most significant changes have come from pressure from other countries.
+Journalists within a country have said, “We have been trying to tell this story for years, but when you come in as a foreigner, and you tell the story, everything goes crazy in our country because a foreigner has exposed the story and humiliated the government globally.

 Outside pressure affects a country’s government more than its people and journalists.

-The least impact of all of our films was the UK film that showed children’s poverty—so many children don’t go to school, their dad’s in prison, and their mum’s absent.
+The least impact of all of our films was the UK film that showed children’s poverty—so many children don’t go to school, their dads are in prison, and their mums are absent.
 We asked our government: “This is England; what are we doing about this situation?”
 But we got no real reaction.
 Our greatest success stories have come from exposing stories in different countries, where we tell other governments that they cannot allow their children to die or be enslaved.
-It doesn’t matter who points out problems; governments shouldn’t be allowed to get away.
+It doesn’t matter who points out problems; governments shouldn’t be allowed to get away with it.
 Governments should stand up and say: “You are right; we have this problem.
-How should we solve the problem.”
+How should we solve the problem?”

 In larger charities, bureaucracy and a lack of transparency often mismanage funds.
 Should organisations provide total transparency to maintain credibility?

 One hundred percent; transparency is the way forward.
 Charities and non-profit organisations should publish all their accounts and plans online, explaining what is coming in and going out.
 Many horrific stories have occurred about significant and respected NGOs mismanaging money.
-Millions were donated, and suddenly there’s a scandal that X percent is not going where we thought it was; instead, it is going towards big bonuses and salaries.
+Millions were donated, and suddenly there’s a scandal: X percent isn’t going where we thought it was; instead, it is going toward big bonuses and salaries.

 Through your work, you bring about great awareness and social transformation.
 Is this the goal, or do you see it differently?